 Naturally, the movie is about him (played by The Who’s frontman, Roger Daltrey), beginning with his birth in 1945 and ending with his reawakening as a much-worshipped figure of enlightenment in the modern world.
 Tommy is vaguely enwrapped in the need to tell a conventional story — his torrid relationships with his mother (Ann-Margret) and stepfather (Oliver Reed) are indispensable, and his eventual transforming into a wizard of pinball is what leads the film into territories of ambitious social commentary — but it’s so stylistically exorbitant that any attempt it makes at being revelatory or monumental is desultory, to say the least.

 Because this is the kind of film that features an Ann-Margret-centered song-and-dance sequence that, by its end, leaves her covered in hundreds of pounds of baked beans (I won’t bother with an explanation).
 It’s the kind of film that provides its characters with names straight out of its own sort of Wonderland, ranging from The Acid Queen to The Preacher to The Specialist.
 And it’s also the kind of film that involves a subplot revolving around a cult that worships Marilyn Monroe, integrating cameo appearances from Elton John, Tina Turner, Jack Nicholson, and Eric Clapton as if it were casual, off the cuff.

-There’s a lot going on at all times — all dialogue is sung, and the blue-ribbon soundtrack obsessively permeates the atmosphere — and so our initially vitalized response to Tommy quickly sours into blatant burnout.
+There’s a lot going on at all times — all dialogue is sung, and the blue-ribbon soundtrack obsessively permeates the atmosphere — and so our initially vitalized response to Tommy quickly sours into burnout.
 It’s magnificently original, expertly acted, and resplendently directed.
 But it’s also so much.
-It’s a hurricane of cinematic benevolence that runs for far too long; while its storyline is deserving of long-winded telling, the druggy energy level is too exhausting for us to want to get there.
+It’s a hurricane that runs for far too long.
+While its storyline is deserving of long-winded telling, the druggy energy level is too exhausting for us to want to get there.
 It’s a masterpiece 75 percent of the time, its tantalization fresher than ever.
-The pitfalls of its 25 percent either have to do with its failed attempts at satire (more fun to talk about than to watch) or its terminal Too Much At One Time syndrome.
+The pitfalls of the remaining 25 either have to do with its failed attempts at satire (more fun to talk about than to watch) or its terminal Too Much At One Time syndrome.
 Solidified opinion on either varies.